Ackerman, Mississippi

-Ackerman is a town in Choctaw County, Mississippi, United States.
-The population was 1,510 at the 2010 census, down from 1,696 at the 2000 census.
-It is the county seat of Choctaw County.
+Ackerman is a town and the county seat of Choctaw County, Mississippi, United States.
+The population was 1,594 according to 2020 census, which shows an increase from 1,510 reported in the 2010 census.

+History

-It is named for an early European-American landowner.
+It is named for William K. Ackerman, President of the Illinois Central Railroad 1877-1883.

 Geography

-Ackerman is located southeast of the present-day center of Choctaw County.
+Ackerman is located in southeast of the present-day center of Choctaw County.
 Mississippi Highway 15 passes through the town, leading north 16 mi to Mathiston and south 15 mi to Louisville, Mississippi (pronounced Lewis-ville).

-Mississippi Highway 12 passes through the northwest corner of the town, leading northeast 24 mi to Starkville, where Mississippi State University is located, and southwest 31 mi to Kosciusko.
+Mississippi Highway 12 passes through the northwest corner of the town, leading northeast 24 mi to Starkville, where Mississippi State University is located and southwest 31 mi to Kosciusko.
 Mississippi Highway 9 heads north from Highway 12 in the northwest corner of Ackerman, leading 17 mi to Eupora.

 According to the United States Census Bureau, the town has a total area of 5.87 km2, of which 5.82 km2 is land and 0.05 sqkm, or 0.85%, is water.
 The town is located near the headwaters of the Yockanookany River, a tributary of the Pearl River.